 Steven Storla: 503-491-7251

-Students must contact MHCC Worksource Oregon staff, faculty adviser or academic adviser for assistance in developing the EST.
+Students must contact MHCC WorkSource Oregon staff, faculty adviser or academic adviser for assistance in developing the Employment Skills Training (EST).

-The Employment Skills Training (EST) Certificate provides flexibility for students who are seeking specific training for an occupational goal and job-entry preparation.
-EST certificates have the following components:
+The Employment Skills Training Certificate provides flexibility for students who are seeking specific training for an occupational goal and job-entry preparation.
+ST certificates have the following components:

 - 12-44 credits

-- Minimum college and/or industry proficiencies (see section minimum proficiencies)
+- Minimum college prerequisites and/or industry proficiencies (see section minimum proficiencies)

-- Each pre-approved plan will target a specific occupational goal and job entry point in existing degree and certificate professional/technical programs.
+- Each pre-approved plan will target a specific occupational goal and job entry point in existing degree and certificate career/technical programs

-Students must demonstrate minimum proficiencies defined by college and/or industry standards, whichever is most applicable, beneficial to the student and academically sound.
-Industry standards are understood through consultation with employers, market information, career-technical advisery committee members, and other data sources.
-Division deans have final authority over setting said minimum proficiencies.
+Students must demonstrate minimum skill prerequisites defined by college and/or industry standards, whichever is most applicable, beneficial to the student and academically sound.
+Industry standards are understood through consultation with employers, market information, career-technical advisory committee members and other data sources.
+Division deans have final authority over setting minimum prerequisites or industry proficiencies.

-Students must meet college proficiency and prerequisite requirements for all courses included in the approved plan.
+Students must meet college prerequisites for all courses included in the approved plan.